Who are the working poor in America?

 The connection between poverty and labor markets is complex.
 High, stable wages and stable full-time employment can keep many out of poverty.
 However, stagnation of wages at the bottom of the US wage distribution over the past several decades and continuing low rates of full-time work, especially in single-parent households, often leave families below the official poverty threshold.

-In 2014, 82 percent of the working poor who usually worked full time experienced at least one of the major labor market problems, according to the Bureau of Labor Statistics.
-Low earnings continued to be the most common problem, with 67 percent subject to low earnings, either as the major problem or in combination with other labor market problems.
+In 2022, 84 percent of the working poor who usually worked full time experienced at least one of the major labor market problems, according to the Bureau of Labor Statistics.
+Low earnings continued to be the most common problem.

 Whether employment status reflects supply or demand factors remains a question.
 Poverty is substantially higher in states where wages at the bottom of the distribution are lowest.
-Poverty rates are nearly five percentage points higher in the lowest-wage states compared to states with wages in the middle.
+Poverty rates are typically higher in states where wages at the bottom of the distribution are lowest, and low-wage labor markets are closely linked with higher working-poor rates.

 For more information: